-You need an experienced wrongful death attorney in Hartford to hold the responsible party accountable.
-Goff Law Group can help you explore all possible sources of compensation.
+You need an experienced wrongful death attorney in Connecticut to hold the responsible party accountable.
+At Goff Law Group - West Hartford, we can help you explore all possible sources of compensation.
 Nothing can make up for the loss of a loved one, but you may be able to secure a more financially stable future and perhaps prevent such a tragedy from happening again in the future.

 We always offer open communication to all our clients, but this is particularly true for those grieving the loss of a loved one.
 We know that, in these situations, we may be all you have for support during this process—and we take that responsibility seriously.
-If your loved one died in a car or motorcycle accident, as a result of an on-the-job injury, or in any other preventable way, you may have grounds for a wrongful death claim; reach out to us today to learn more or to schedule a consultation.
+If your loved one died in a car, tractor trailer, or motorcycle accident, as a result of an on-the-job injury, or in any other preventable way, you may have grounds for a wrongful death claim; reach out to us today to learn more or to schedule a consultation.

 Who Can File a Wrongful Death Claim?

 In Connecticut, the executor or administrator of the deceased’s estate must file this lawsuit.
 In the event that the decedent never appointed a person to serve as the executor of his or her estate, or the one he/she appointed is unable to serve, the courts may appoint someone else to oversee the estate.
 In such cases, this court-appointed person can bring a wrongful death lawsuit.

 The executor or administrator of the estate can seek damages for the following individuals: